Global convergence of ResNets: From finite to infinite width using linear parameterization: Related works and contributions

 \section{Related works and contributions}

 Recently, several works have addressed the problem of proving convergence of (stochastic) GD in the training of NNs.
+If the convergence properties of GD are well understood for NNs that are linear w.r.t. input~\cite{hardt_identity_2018,bartlett2018gradient,zou2019global}, it is not the case for non-linear NNs.
 In~\cite{li2017convergence,li2018learning,du2018gradient}, the authors focus on the training of ``shallow'' two layers fully connected NNs and establish convergence of GD in an overparameterized setting where width of the intermediary layer scales polynomially with the size $N$ of the dataset.
-More recently, with the same problem setup, \cite{zhou2021local} shows that the neurons of a teacher network are recovered by a student network optimized with GD as long as the width of the student network is higher than the teacher's one.
-Formally, their analysis is similar to ours as the result holds if the loss at initialization is already sufficiently low and the proof relies on (local) Polyak-Lojasiewicz inequalities verified by the loss landscape.
+More recently, with the same setup, \cite{zhou2021local} showed that the neurons of a teacher network are recovered by a student network optimized with GD as long as the width of the student network is higher than the teacher's one.
+Formally, their analysis is similar to ours as the result holds if the loss at initialization is already sufficiently low and the proof relies on Polyak-Lojasiewicz inequalities verified by the loss landscape.